nrt-library/nrt-library/pages/kernel_methods/support_vector_machines.md

 * To get a stronger grasp on the mathematics behind SVMs and do some ‘hands-on’ work with them we recommend this site:
 <a href="https://www.svm-tutorial.com/" target="_blank">Welcome to SVM tutorial - SVM Tutorial</a>.

-There are sections that detail different mathematical tools that SVMs employ and there’s a nice R tutorial on doing text-classification using SVMs
+There are sections that detail different mathematical tools that SVMs employ and there’s a nice R tutorial on doing text-classification using SVMs.

 * A python based implementation of SVM using scikit-learn:
-<a href="https://stackabuse.com/implementing-svm-and-kernel-svm-with-pythons-scikit-learn/" target="_blank"> Implementing SVM and Kernel SVM with Python's Scikit-Learn</a>
+<a href="https://stackabuse.com/implementing-svm-and-kernel-svm-with-pythons-scikit-learn/" target="_blank"> Implementing SVM and Kernel SVM with Python's Scikit-Learn.</a>

 Here’s another jupyter notebook based python implementation of SVMs using scikit-learn:
-<a href="https://www.learnopencv.com/svm-using-scikit-learn-in-python/" target="_blank">SVM using Scikit-Learn in Python</a>
+<a href="https://www.learnopencv.com/svm-using-scikit-learn-in-python/" target="_blank">SVM using Scikit-Learn in Python.</a>

 ### Blogs & Articles

 Here are 2 papers that employ SVMs in NLP and cognitive neuroscience settings:
-* <a href="https://www.aclweb.org/anthology/N04-1030/" target="_blank">Shallow Semantic Parsing using Support Vector Machines</a>
+* <a href="https://www.aclweb.org/anthology/N04-1030/" target="_blank">Shallow Semantic Parsing using Support Vector Machines.</a>

 * <a href="https://www.ncbi.nlm.nih.gov/pubmed/20112242" target="_blank">Effective functional mapping of fMRI data with support-vector machines.</a>